texfaq/texfaq.github.io/FAQ-docotherdir.md

 set of files (for example, one per chapter) and to keep everything related to each of these subsidiary files in a subdirectory.

-Unfortunately, TeX doesn't have a changeable ''current directory'', so that all files you refer to have to be specified relative to the same directory as the main file.
+Unfortunately, TeX doesn't have a changeable "current directory", so that all files you refer to have to be specified relative to the same directory as the main file.
 Most people find this counter-intuitive.

-It may be appropriate to use the ''path extension'' technique [used in temporary installations](FAQ-tempinst) to deal with this problem.
+It may be appropriate to use the "path extension" technique [used in temporary installations](FAQ-tempinst) to deal with this problem.
 However, if there several files with the same name in your document, such as `chapter1/fig1.eps` and